Loading...

 Instead of reinventing the wheel, Concordia uses SQL to query and modify databases and files.
 Even JSON and INI files can be queried with SQL.

-from the UI Element "Profession" indicates that its (valid) values are retrieved from the table "profession" that belongs to the database declared as "My DB".
-The test event Before Each Scenario
+In the example above, the property value from the UI Element "Profession" indicates that its (valid) values are retrieved from the table "profession" that belongs to the database declared as "My DB".
+The test event Before Each Scenario was declared to connect to the database, clean the table "profession", and then insert new records that the UI Element "Profession" will use.

-Concordia allows you to focus on writing your application's business rules and defining its expected behavior for when users interact with it.
+Concordia metalanguage allows you to focus on writing your application's business rules and defining its expected behavior for when users interact with it.
 Stakeholders, business analysts, testers, and programmers can now discuss the application using a single language, a single source of truth.
 Business-focused and testing-focused declarations are clearly separated, so you can discuss technological details only with the interested parties.

 Concordia compiler uses plug-ins to transform Abstract Test Cases (ATS) into test scripts - that is, into source code.
 Every plug-in can be implemented to generate source code for a specific programming language and testing framework - in Java, Python, Go, PHP or whatever the language you prefer.
 The generated source code is not tied to JavaScript or TypeScript.